LETHAL-FORENSICS/macos-collector/README.md

 Download the latest version of **macos-collector** from the [Releases](https://github.com/LETHAL-FORENSICS/macos-collector/releases/latest) section.

 > [!NOTE]
 > macos-collector includes all external tools by default.

+> [!IMPORTANT]
+> Aftermath needs to be root, as well as have full disk access (FDA) in order to run.
+FDA can be granted to the Terminal application in which it is running.

 ## Usage
 ```Shell